-I thought I knew him.
+I thought I knew the apostle Paul.
 I’ve followed his ministry.
 And over the years, I’ve spent a lot of time reading his writings.
 But recently I realized I didn’t know as much about the Apostle Paul as I thought.
 While studying Paul’s life for my newest Bible study, I discovered several “new” things about the apostle of grace.
 Of course they were there all along; I had simply overlooked them.
 Maybe some will be new to you too.
+First, let's do a quick summary of what we know about Paul.

 In my mind, Paul met Jesus on a dusty road, spent three days fasting in Damascus, regained his eyesight, then jumped right into ministry to the Gentiles and never looked back.
 But a closer examination of Scripture tells a little different story.
 In his letter to the Galatians, Paul wrote he “went immediately into Arabia” (Galatians 1:17).
 In fact, he didn’t return to Jerusalem for three years (Galatians 1:18).
 What did Paul do during all this time in Arabia?
 Many scholars feel this may have been a spiritual retreat for Paul, a time to reconcile everything he knew from the Old Testament Scriptures with his new reality in Christ.
 In Arabia, Paul could immerse himself in the reality of his Savior and focus on learning and growing in preparation for ministry.